realXtend/doc/netgames/api_complexity_analysis.rst

 Also, both platforms provide an automated mechanism for synchronizing state over the network.
-The shared state is in special attributes (objects of type Attribute), which are in the container (in Union directly in the Room object, in Tundra in entities in the Scene).
+The shared state is in special attributes (objects of type Attribute), which are in the container (in Union directly in the Room object, in Tundra in Components of the Entities in a Scene).
 The attributes are automatically shared among all the participants, and provide events for interested parties to get notified of changes.
 This way it is simple to for example set the game score points on the